digital-chemistry-laboratory/morfeus/docs/local_force.rst

 ``iop(7/75=1)`` triggers printing of the internal modes with full accuracy, while ``iop(1/33=3)`` triggers printing of the Wilson B matrix.
-The table below lists all the quantities read by each approach.
+The table below lists all the quantities read by each approach. fchk files should be generated with ``formchk -3`` to obtain maximum printout of internal coordinates.

 .. table:: Quantities from Gaussian files.
   :widths: auto